A LETTER FROM OUR PASTOR

 RITE OF CHRISTIAN INITIATION OF ADULTS

-The Rite of Christian Initiation of Adults (RCIA) is a process through which people are received into the Catholic faith or baptized Catholics, who have never received instruction on the other sacraments of initiation, are fully initiation in their faith.
+The Rite of Christian Initiation of Adults (RCIA) is a process through which people are received into the Catholic faith, and for baptized Catholics, who have not received the Sacrament of Confirmation or First Eucharist.
 The entire family of faith participates in RCIA through their welcome and witness of faith.
 Leaders and sponsors on the RCIA teams provide support to those new in faith by sharing their faith, prayers, and experiences.
-Learn more

 Our children are the future Church.
-Assisting parents in their formation of faith is essential.
-Therefore, the fundamental task of a catechist in our religious formation program is to commit to bring the message of Jesus and the Church to the children of our community.
-Learn more
+While parents are the primary catechists of their children, assisting in the formal faith formation of these children is essential.
+Therefore, the fundamental task of a catechist in our Religious Formation program is to commit to bring the message of Jesus and the Church to the children of our community.

 VACATION BIBLE SCHOOL

-VBS provides the children of our parish and others with an opportunity to learn more about God in a fun and interesting setting.
-Dramas, crafts, music and games are some of the tools we use to captivate and delight our children as they learn more about their faith in this very popular program.
-Learn more
+Vacation Bible School (VBS) provides the children of our parish and others with an opportunity to learn more about God in a fun and interesting setting.
+Dramas, crafts, music, and games are some of the tools we use to captivate and delight our children as they learn more about their faith in this very popular summer program.
+Information regarding VBS 2022 will be posted as soon as it is available!

 ST. OWEN’S YOUTH GROUP